-- An employee must answer promptly and speak in a clear, friendly and courteous tone. - An employee must give the name of the department or office and one's own name.
-If the call is not for the employee who answers, the employee must transfer the caller to the correct party or take a message recording all pertinent information. - During office hours, each employee is responsible for there being at least one employee in the department or office to answer telephones.
-If the department or office has a limited staff, arrangements must be made with another department or office for telephone coverage or an answering device must be in operation. - Collect calls may not be accepted without the approval of the Department Head or Department Supervisor. - An employee may not make personal calls, except in an emergency or to check briefly on family matters. - An employee may not make personal calls on a Town provided telephone or cell phone that will result in additional charges to the Town, except in an emergency and/or with prior approval from the Department Head.
+- An employee must answer promptly and speak in a clear, friendly and courteous tone; - An employee must give the name of the department or office and one's own name.
+If the call is not for the employee who answers, the employee must transfer the caller to the correct party; or take a message recording all pertinent information. - If the call must be placed on hold, the employee who answered the call must return to the line frequently to confirm that the call is being transferred; - During office hours, each employee is responsible for there being at least one employee in the department or office to answer telephones.
+If the department or office has a limited staff, arrangements must be made with another department or office for telephone coverage or an answering device must be in operation; - Collect calls may not be accepted without the approval of the Department Head or Department Supervisor; - An employee may not make personal calls, except in an emergency or to check briefly on family matters;. - An employee may not make personal calls on a Town provided telephone or cell phone that will result in additional charges to the Town, except in an emergency and/or with prior approval from the Department Head.
 The employee must reimburse the Town for the cost of the call.
 Employee's personal cell phones should not be used when it interferes with work performance.
 Cell phone use can be reviewed and can be prohibited by the Department Supervisor.

-511 Use of Communication Systems and Equipment
+511 ComputerUse of Communication Systems and Internet/On-Line ServiceEquipment